khezen/compose-elk/README.md

 # Usage

-Start the ELK stack using *docker-compose*:
+Start the Elastic Stack using *docker-compose*:

 ```bash
 $ docker-compose up